 Prior to becoming a civil litigator, Mr. Osofsky served as a judicial extern to the Honorable Rosalyn M. Chapman of the United States District Court, Central District of California.
 In addition, he is a former volunteer prosecutor for Orange County, where he handled numerous criminal matters and, as sole counsel, tried a domestic violence case to jury verdict and secured a guilty conviction against the perpetrator.

-Mr. Osofsky earned his JD and MBA from UC Davis, where he graduated Order of the Coif and Order of the Barristers.
+Mr. Osofsky earned his J.D. and MBA from UC Davis, where he graduated Order of the Coif and Order of the Barristers.
 He is the recipient of the Witkin Award for Academic Excellence (awarded for highest test performance in class) for Constitutional Law II and Business Associations.
 Upon graduation, Mr. Osofsky was selected by the law school faculty to receive the annual Russell D. Jura Scholarship Award for excellence in academics.
-Mr. Osofsky earned his B.A.
+He earned his B.A.
 (Dean’s Honor List) from UCLA, where he studied psychology and public policy and received a national community service award after he created one of UCLA’s largest student-run philanthropy fundraisers, raising thousands of dollars for the Children’s Miracle Network.